Schools in Lakeland: A comprehensive guide

 5. Career Academies

 Students interested in magnet and choice schools are still subject to certain zoning rules.
 You are eligible for magnet schools that are in the zoned area for your residential address.
-You can find your zone here and check the box that says “Magnet Zones.”
+Enter your address and click the “Other” tab to see which one you’re zoned for.

-Controlled open enrollment was established by the Florida Legislature and allows students to request a transfer to another school besides their zoned school if that school has available seats.
-Controlled open enrollment does not include requests to get into magnet schools, choice schools, International Baccalaureate, Cambridge AICE, and career academies.
+COE does not include requests to get into magnet schools, choice schools, International Baccalaureate, Cambridge AICE, and career academies.
 That process is different.
-Controlled open enrollment usually begins in spring, after the schools get a better idea of what their enrollment will be through the traditional registration process.
-You can apply through the parent portal.
+COE usually begins in spring, after the schools get a better idea of what their enrollment will be through the traditional registration process.
+You can apply through the PCPS Parent Portal.

 What are magnet and choice schools?